YaroslavGrushko/prototype/README.md

 individual: yaroslav
 action: ALLOW
 #### Description of authentication.py output:
-individual: yaroslav is person that was identificated with voice that was recorded on step 4. action: ALLOW mean that application recognized this person and varified as yaroslav and allow access to, exampl, secret files.
+individual: yaroslav is person that was identificated with voice that was recorded on step 4. action:
+ALLOW mean that application recognized this person and varified as yaroslav and allow access to, exampl, secret files.
 RELATION is the ratio of the probability of the forecast of the person with the highest probability of recognition to the probability of the second person with the highest probability.
 NOVELTY_RELATION is the probability ratio, which corresponds to the fact that the two vectors are the same.
-(0<=NOVELTY_RELATION<=1)
+(0<=NOVELTY_RELATION<=1)  For my example above NOVELTY_RELATION=202/(240+202)=0.457.
+202 responsible for two voice samples (input with authentication and identified person) is same and 240 - that this two vectors is different.

 ## Other options
 You can previoiusly record voices to real_voices_texts folder one time (than you needen't to record voice every time you run writeToDb.py), to do it  instead of **1st step** follow instructions below.